Louis-Gm/phytospatial/CONTRIBUTING.md

 First off, thank you for considering contributing to **phytospatial**!

-The project is currently maintained by **Louis-Vincent Grand'Maison** (Université Laval).
+The project is currently maintained by **Louis-Vincent Grand'Maison**.

-As an open-source project in the academic sphere, we strongly encourage students, researchers and professionals to collaborate.
+As an academic open-source project, we encourage and welcome collaborations from other researchers.

+## Legal & Licensing

+By contributing to this repository (via Pull Request, Issue, or otherwise), you agree to the following terms:

+1.  **License Agreement:** You agree that your contributions will be licensed under the project's **MIT License** and copyright clause.
+2.  **Academic Integrity:** As this project is part of active research, please ensure any citations or algorithms added are properly referenced.

 ## How to Contribute